tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Adventurer Feat

-If your attack already deals radiant damage, it gains the following bonus damage—adventurer tier: +1 damage; champion tier: +2 damage; epic tier: +3 damage.
+If your attack already deals radiant damage, it gains the following bonus damage—adventurer tier: +1 damage, +2 damage at champion tier, and +3 damage at epic tier.

 #### Champion Feat